ArthurWiese/SC2-Neuro-WoL-Integration/README.md

 # SC2 Neuro Wings of Liberty Integration
-A custom Wings of Liberty Campaign using the [SC2 Neuro API Integration](https://github.com/ArthurWiese/SC2-Neuro-API-Integration)
+A custom Wings of Liberty Campaign using the [SC2 Neuro API Integration](https://github.com/ArthurWiese/SC2-Neuro-API-Integration) that offers a unique co-op experience for Neuro and a player

 Please report any issues and give feedback in the [Neuro-sama Discord](https://discord.gg/5wbaxeAbQG) under Neuro-sama/projects/SC2 Neuro WoL Integration or DM me

-## Project goal
+## Main Features

-The main goal is to have Neuro act like an adjutant during missions, where she can choose from and use permanent abilities throughout the whole campaign.
-During intermissions Neuro can freely choose what to do (selecting upgrades, interacting with characters/objects, choosing the next mission)
+ - Responsibilities get split between Neuro and the player.
+Neuro can initiate the production of units and research upgrades while the player commands the army and constructs buildings

-Neuro also receives context of what is happening in-game and what characters are saying
+ - Ability system specially created for this integration where at the start of every mission Neuro can choose to permanently upgrade a powerful ability that she then has access to for the rest of the campaign

-This is just an outline and nothing is set in stone yet.
-SC2 is very moddable, so there are a lot of possibilities of what can be done
+ - During intermissions Neuro has full control over what to do and can buy upgrades, chooses what to research and what mercenaries to hire for the next missions

 ## How to contribute
 Even if you just have an idea or want to give feedback, you can use the [SC2 Neuro WoL Integration Plan](https://docs.google.com/spreadsheets/d/1aMBb_p_7_Iz50ajwpbP28pfU4uuB_lrLls13Mwx0Uxs/edit?usp=sharing)!